snee-a/My-fitness-app/README.md

 - 🤝 I’m looking for help with [my fitness app](https://my-fitness-app-gules.vercel.app)

-- 👨‍💻 All of my projects are available at [https://my-fitness-app-gules.vercel.app](https://my-fitness-app-gules.vercel.app)
+- 👨‍💻 All of my projects are available on [https://my-fitness-app-gules.vercel.app](https://my-fitness-app-gules.vercel.app)

 - 📫 How to reach me **pandeysneha953@gmail.com**